China sees rise in new virus cases, death toll rises by 105

 Japanese Health Minister Katsunobu Kato said the country is “entering into a phase that is different from before,” requiring new steps to stop the spread of the virus.

 Japan now has 413 confirmed cases, including 355 from a quarantined cruise ship, and one death from the virus.
+Its total is the highest number of cases among about two dozen countries outside of China where the illness has spread.

 Hundreds of Americans from the cruise ship took charter flights home, as Japan announced another 70 infections had been confirmed on the Diamond Princess.
 Canada, Hong Kong and Italy were planning similar flights.